alebernini/Ice/README.md

 Communicate findings clearly and effectively

 ✅ Project Status

 🟢 Completed – The analysis was conducted in Jupyter Notebook with code cells and well-structured markdown documentation.
 The insights gained can help inform 2017 marketing strategies based on historical trends in genres, platforms, and regional preferences.

+Sales increased after the 2000s, with a significant decline after 2010.
+The highest total sales during the analyzed period were for Wii Sports.
+Although this game belongs to the Sports genre, there is a clear public preference for Action games.
+Regional markets have different platform preferences, which may be influenced by local culture and the strong presence and nationality of gaming companies.